 Visiting Lake Louise is well worth the parking fee or the bus fare!
 This stunning lake has enough to do to occupy you for the entire day.
 If you don’t want to pay to canoe on Lake Louise, you can bring your own canoe, kayak or stand-up paddle board.

-Alternatively, the Lake Louise Lakeshore walk is beautiful and easy.
-Lake Louise also has plenty of fantastic hiking opportunities.
+Alternatively, the Lake Louise Lakeshore walk is beautiful and easy, or for something more challenging, try one of these scenic Lake Louise hiking trails.

 3. Hike Plain of Six Glaciers